BriskenFinancials/use-case-template/cards/UC10000426-A-03-request-access-to-a-sandbox-environment-for-hands-on-exploration.md

 # Request access to a sandbox environment for hands-on exploration

 Request coordination with the sap mbc team to set up a sandbox environment tailored to the customer's needs.
 Request and review login credentials and a comprehensive guide to using the sandbox environment.
-This enables: You will be able to confidently Request coordination with the sap mbc team to set up a sandbox environment tailored to the customer's needs
+You will be able to confidently Request coordination with the sap mbc team to set up a sandbox environment tailored to the customer's needs

 ![Header Visual](https://raw.githubusercontent.com/BriskenFinancials/use-case-template/main/cards/assets/UC10000426-A-03-top.png)